Nuitka/Nuitka-website/doc/user-documentation/common-issue-solutions.rst

  Dependency creep in standalone
 ********************************

-Some packages are a single import, but to Nuitka mean that more than a thousand packages (literally) are to be included.
+Some packages are a single import, but to **Nuitka** means that more than a thousand packages (literally) are to be included.
 The prime example of Pandas, which does want to plug and use just about everything you can imagine.
 Multiple frameworks for syntax highlighting everything imaginable take time.

 Nuitka will have to learn effective caching to deal with this in the